posti logo

 Frequently asked questions

-If the item was sent from inside the EU, it normally doesn’t need to be cleared.
+If the shipment was sent from inside the EU, it normally doesn’t need to be cleared.
 Even so, there are some exceptions, such as the Åland Islands, the Canary Islands and a number of other areas that are within the EU’s customs territory but are not included within its fiscal territory.

 For more information about customs clearance regulations, go to the Finnish Customs website.